Press Release

 - Apply knowledge gained on racial differences in current kidney disease treatments to address treatment inequities, including racial disparities in patient and primary care physician awareness of chronic kidney disease, treatment with various medications and nephrologist referrals.

-- Apply the race-free and race-corrected estimate of kidney function (eGFR) most appropriate for each patient based on knowledge of the derivation and biases of each.
+- Apply the race-free and race-corrected eGFR most appropriate for each patient based on their knowledge of the derivation and biases of each.